Articles of Association of the National Association of Health Underwriters Political Action Committee

 ARTICLE IV - Organization: Board of Trustees (BOT)

 Section 4.01.
 General.
 The BOT shall consist of a Chair, Vice Chair, Immediate Past Chair, 8 Regional Chairs and no more than 5 At-Large members.
 The BOT shall be responsible for determining the general direction of HUPAC.
 The BOT shall be appointed by the NAHU President with the assistance and in consultation with the HUPAC Chair, HUPAC Vice Chair, and Regional Vice Presidents.
+Any member appointed to the HUPAC board must be a U.S. citizen or permanent resident and no foreign national will participate in any way in the decision making processes of the PAC with respect to its contributions and expenditures.

 Section 4.03.
 Chairperson.
 The Chairperson shall call and preside at all meetings of the BOT and shall give, or cause to be given, all notice of all such meetings to the BOT.
 In the absence or incapacitation of the Chairperson the Vice Chairperson will take over duties of the Chairperson.